 Example situation B:

 When a student selects 2 correct answers and 1 incorrect answer, the same applies.
-A student will get 2 points, as both correct answers are selected and the incorrect answer is not taken into consideration for calculating the score.
+A student will receive 2 points, as both correct answers are selected and the incorrect answer is not taken into consideration for calculating the score.

 Example situation A: